egaraganis/ororatech-thermal-anomaly-detector/analysis/input-data.md

 3. Scan line attributes (Start time, End time, Mid time, ...)

 #### Observation Data: Understanding the M13 band

+The M13_Quality_Flags indicate specific issues or conditions affecting the data (e.g. clouds, saturation, calibration errors), while the M13_Uncertainty_Index provides a numerical measure of confidence in the accuracy or reliability of the radiometric data.

 ##### M13 Plot: Color contour X: number of line, Y: number of pixels